 Praia da Luz - Algarve - Portugal

 Welcome to Praia da Luz Uncovered!
-Guide to holidays in Praia da Luz, Portugal!
+Your guide to 2017 Praia da Luz holidays!

 Praia da Luz is another Algarve resort that has seen much development in recent years and it has become a firm favourite for the English ex-patriot community.
 It has retained its appeal and attractiveness by being held to a relatively low-rise landscape.
 A lot of the development has gone to the west of Praia da Luz, but it now boasts a wide selection of accommodation, with several Praia da Luz hotels in the central hub of the village and many private holiday rentals.
 Despite its growth, much of Praia da Luz accommodation is easily accessible and within walking distance of the town and the beautiful beach, whose bay is sheltered by the 'Black Rock'.